fdeblasio/pokeemerald-expansion/notes.md

 - Elite Four rematches (wouldn't need to use Match Call, could probably do if statement in scripts.inc)
 - 6th rematches for trainers post-Elite Four?
 (Might not work due to running out of trainer space)
 - Update Elite Four palettes
-    - battle_transitions/*_bg.pal to better match types
-    - stadium/palette3-7.pal to better match ypes
+    - battle_terrain/stadium/palette3-7.pal to better match ypes
 - Brendan/May rematches?
 (Route 103?)
 - Steven rematches?
 (Would be the same team but re-battleable)
 - Give Winstrates rematches?